• Skip to primary navigation

 Peanut Butter + Raspberry Muffins

-Healthy Peanut Butter + Raspberry Muffins are perfect for breakfast, dessert, and snacking in between!
-Naturally gluten free + dairy free and so tasty!
+Raspberry flax muffins are fluffy yet dense and perfect for breakfast, dessert, and snacking in between!

 This raspberry muffin recipe is so simple to make and absolutely delicious drizzled with some warm peanut butter!